Jamie Muir: Ideas about music

-Muir has stated: "I think group improvised music is one of the great forms of 20th Century music because it's so radical.
+Muir stated: "I think group improvised music is one of the great forms of 20th Century music because it's so radical.
 It should be listened to live and not in an acute intellectual way.
 A lot of other music is quite absurdly intellectual."
 Regarding his approach to percussion, he said: "I much prefer junk shops to antique shops.
 There's nothing to find in an antique shop – it's all been found already; whereas in a junk shop it's only been collected.
 But a rubbish dump – a rubbish dump has been neither found nor collected – in fact it's been completed rejected – the future if only you can see it."
-He recommended that "[i]nstead of transmuting rubbish into music with a heavily predetermined qualitative bias... leave behind the biases and structures of selectivity (which is an enormous task), the 'found' attitudes you inherit, and approach the rubbish with a total respect for its nature as rubbish – the undiscovered/unidentified/unclaimed – transmuting that nature into the performing dimension.
+He recommended that "[i]nstead of transmuting rubbish into music with a heavily predetermined qualitative bias ... leave behind the biases and structures of selectivity (which is an enormous task), the 'found' attitudes you inherit, and approach the rubbish with a total respect for its nature as rubbish – the undiscovered/unidentified/unclaimed – transmuting that nature into the performing dimension.
 The way to discover the undiscovered in performing terms is to immediately reject all situations as you identify them (the cloud of unknowing) – which is to give music a future."